 - Stress-Free!
 There would be no staying up all night the night before my wedding making centerpieces for the tables.

 - Cost Effective.
 There would also be no four-figure flower bill.
 Flowers were strictly DIY.
 But easy DIY.

 - Reflecting Our Personality.
 Casey and I both share a strong love of music.
 I wanted our wedding to reflect that wherever I could weave it in without being too “theme wedding”.

-- Love (I know, but still).
+- Love.
 I wanted the day to be a reflection of our love for each other and our love for the friends and family we asked to share the day with us.

 And I had a final goal that I was a little embarrassed about.
 But it was important to me.

 - I wanted to wear a long white dress.
 I wore a tea-length plain white cotton Laura Ashley dress to my first wedding.
 There are a lot of reasons why that happened, but the bottom line is I always felt cheated out of my princess day.
 I didn’t need a full-fledged princess day, but I wanted a long white dress that was appropriate for a 52-year old woman.
 I also didn’t want to show my arms.
 Nobody wants to see the bare arms of a 52-year old woman.

 I created an inspiration Pinterest board, Second Wedding Ideas, to track ideas from Pinterest that met the goals I had for our wedding.
 (It’s possible this started out as a secret board years before I actually met my husband.
 Shhh.)

 At first, I just used the board as a sort of mood board; pinning whatever struck my fancy.
 And then as the date got closer I started keeping a notebook of all the elements of the wedding along with the inspiration pin.

 For example, here’s the pin I finally chose to emulate for our wedding invitation.